 The MRC Brain Network Dynamics Unit provides an exceptional training and mentoring environment for students, postdoctoral researchers, academic clinicians and visiting scientists at all career levels and from all over the world.
 The MRC BNDU is an outward-looking and international community.

-This post is a University Grade 4 (04S) position with a starting salary of between £21,220 and £24,565 per annum, with a discretionary range up to £26,052 per annum (pro rata for part-time).
+This full-time post is open ended (subject to renewal of external funding from the Medical Research Council on 1st April 2020), with an initial probationary period, to start 12th March 2018 or as soon as possible thereafter.
+This post is a University Grade 07S position with a starting salary of between £31,604 and £38,833 per annum.
 Owing to the nature of this position, any offer of employment with the University will be subject to a satisfactory security screening.

-Informal enquiries can be addressed to Professor Peter Magill.
+Informal enquiries can be addressed to Dr David Dupret.